pachyderm/pachyderm/doc/docs/master/enterprise/auth/authorization/index.md

 Pachyderm has 2 types of resources: **Repositories**: `repo`, **Clusters**: `cluster`.

 !!!
 Coming soon
-    Two additionnal tiers: A `project` tier between the cluster and repo levels, and the `enterprise` tier, above all clusters, at the enterprise server level, are in the works.
+    Two additionnal tiers, a `project` tier between the cluster and repo levels, and the `enterprise` tier, above all clusters, at the enterprise server level, are in the works.
 Clusters contain one to many projects.
 Projects contain one to many repositories.

 ## Roles
 Pachyderm has a number of predefined roles granting permissions to its Resources.